 It is essential for gaming companies to work in concert with content delivery networks (CDNs), social networks, game console companies, cloud service providers and smartphone device platforms to reach their expanding customer base.
 They also must support various monetisation models, such as subscription and free-to-play, to grow their customer base and revenues.
 And they must provide the transaction security and data security compliance and game continuity that is expected of best-in-class, global gaming companies.

-Platform Equinix™ data centres accelerate online gaming performance worldwide, scale access to a variety of gaming options for multiple device types and provide world-class operational reliability and security.
-Equinix’s 144 worldwide IBX® data centres enable gaming companies to gain direct access to key partners in order to rapidly integrate hosted gaming services, complementary technologies, monetisation programs and customer opportunities.
+Platform Equinix™ data centers accelerate online gaming performance worldwide, scale access to a variety of gaming options for multiple device types and provide world-class operational reliability and security.
+Equinix’s 145+ worldwide IBX® data centers enable gaming companies to gain direct access to key partners in order to rapidly integrate hosted gaming services, complementary technologies, monetization programs and customer opportunities.

 You'll also have access to our global Professional Services team and Solution Validation Centers™ to help you plan, design, test and deploy a best-in-class IT infrastructure solution that best meets your business goals.

 Leading mobile games provider taps into growing customer base in Southeast Asia, leveraging Platform Equinix to deliver consistent user experience.
-By being in close proximity to hundreds of networks and, through these networks, closer to customers, NHN Entertainment Singapore is able to ensure the best path between content and end-user, thereby delivering its games to mobile devices with minimal lag time and creating the best possible experience for its gamers.
+By being in close proximity to hundreds of networks and through these networks, closer to customers, NHN Entertainment Singapore is able to ensure the...

 This whitepaper is an overview of the factors that decision makers who are developing a public-to-private cloud-migration strategy should consider, recognising that the public versus private cloud strategy is not an all-or-nothing proposition.